-To simplify SASE, it connects various entities like machines and users (individuals/organizations) to their desired systems and applications even if their locations are far spread.
+To simplify SASE, it connects various entities like machines and users (individuals/organisations) to their desired systems and application, even if their locations are far spread.

 A Software-Defined Perimeter (SDP) is a modern cybersecurity approach that addresses the weak inherent traditional security approaches.

 The traditional castle and moat model protects the network resources with a secure perimeter around the network.
 However, it fails to protect the resources inside the network—making the network infrastructure vulnerable, expensive and visible, increasing the attack surface.

 SDPs eliminate these vulnerabilities as they rely on user authentication and segmentation instead of hardware that creates a protective boundary.
 In addition, it employs the least privilege model to restrict user access and makes it easy for you to customise and automate security policies.

 Hence, instead of defending a physical network—SDP focuses on protecting the company’s logical network—only providing access to users after strict authentication and authorisation.